 At Dog Days in Berthoud, we are a dog training center that isn’t like other training centers.
 Dog Day’s mission is to educate both owners and their dogs.
 Understanding how your dog learns, as well as what they learn, is the best way for an owner to consistently reinforce correct behavior.
 The ultimate goal is a happier dog and better overall relationships between dogs and their owners.

 We train all sizes, ages, and breeds of dogs.
-In the picture to the right, we have a young Great Dane named Coltrane, and a smooth Coat Fox Terrier named Regan, who is deaf.
+In the first picture, we have a young Great Dane named Coltrane, and a smooth Coat Fox Terrier named Regan, who is deaf.
 Regan is learning hand signals as well as how to work with the distraction of the Great Dane.
 Both dogs are off-leash and are socializing very appropriately.

 Our team at Dog Days believes that there are three main components that owners need to appreciate in order to develop and maintain a healthy and loving relationship with their dog.